 Kimchi and Weight Loss

-A 2011 study published in "Nutrition Research" studied the effects of adding kimchi to the diets of 22 overweight or obese adults.
+A 2011 study published in "Nutrition Research" studied the effects of adding kimchi to the diets of 22 adults living with obesity or overweight.
 Subjects were randomly assigned to a fermented kimchi or fresh kimchi group and consumed the food during two four-week phases separated by a two-week break in the middle.
 The study found that both groups showed improvements in both body weight and composition, while the fermented kimchi group demonstrated decreased waist to hip ratio and fasting blood glucose levels, as well as greater improvements in blood pressure and total cholesterol levels than the fresh kimchi group.

 Raw kimchi, particularly the fermented variety, is a low calorie and nearly fat-free addition to your diet, but not all kimchi is served raw.
 When dining at a Korean restaurant, many dishes including kimchi also include added fat.
 Kimchi tofu, a common Korean dish, involves sauteing kimchi in oil before serving, adding significant fat and calories to the dish.
 Korean soups, like kimchi jigae, simmer kimchi in a soup with chunks of fatty pork belly.